k98kurz/musig/docs/musig.md

 sharing their public keys.

 This MuSig implementation uses pynacl for ed25519 signatures and mathematical method bindings.
+One implementation detail which differs from the original specification is that instead of the keyset being a multi-set, it is simply a set (i.e. the same participant key cannot be added more than once).
+This change should make uses of this module easier to test and debug.

 # Mathematics

-The mathematics of MuSig are an extension of the mathematics of Schnorr signatures on the Twisted Edwards curve 25519.
-The original paper (first link in the references section below), is required reading.
+The mathematics of MuSig are an extension of the mathematics of Schnorr signatures, in this case on the Twisted Edwards Curve 25519.
+The original paper (first link in the references section below) is required reading.
 The main distinctions between MuSig and naive multi-Schnorr are the key transformation step; the exchange of nonce commitments before exchanging nonce points; and the partial signatures using special deterministic challenges to account for the key transformation.

 Important notes: